2-Types of Sources

 Tip: Evaluating Articles

 Evaluating whether articles are credible enough for your information need is similar to evaluating any other source.
-There’s more information on evaluating in Evaluating Sources.
+There’s more information on evaluating in Chapter 6, Evaluating Sources.

 Blogs – Frequently updated websites that do not necessarily require extensive technical skills and can be published by virtually anyone for no cost to themselves other than the time they devote to content creation.
 Usually marked by postings that indicate the date when each was written.